jboss-mobile/unified-push-helloworld/android/README.md

 }
 ```

-### Sending Push Notification
+### Sending Push Notifications

-For sending a message to your device:
+Steps to send a message to your device:

-1. Login in the Unified Push Server
+1. Login in the UnifiedPush Server
 1. Choose an application
 1. Click _Compose Message..._
 1. Write a message in the text field and hit 'Send Push Message'.